dobromir-hristov/vuecommunity/docs/guide/ecosystem/editors-and-tools.md

 ESLint is a JavaScript linting utility, designed to find problematic patterns or code that does not adhere to certain style guidelines, by utilizing static analysis patterns.
 Its popularity has spread like wildfire and is the de facto linting tool for many of the popular frameworks like Vue and React.

-[Vue.cli](../ecosystem/build-tools.md#vue-cli) offers a fully setup ESLint configuration, thanks to the incredible work by the people behind the [Vue ESLint](https://eslint.vuejs.org/) project.
+[Vue CLI](../ecosystem/build-tools.md#vue-cli) offers a fully setup ESLint configuration, thanks to the incredible work by the people behind the [Vue ESLint](https://eslint.vuejs.org/) project.
 It is constantly being improved and worked on, offering a large set of rules, from basic Vue style guidelines, to very strict ones, keeping code as close to the [Official Vue Style Guide](https://vuejs.org/v2/style-guide/) as possible.
 It also allows you to pick between Standard or Airbnb code style rules.

 #### How to install Vue ESLint plugin